NimraAslamkhan/Mastering-AI-and-LLM-Engineering-/Day_1 LLM Engineering /Readme.md

-# Day 1: LLM Engineering Learning Journey
+# Day 1: LLM Engineering Learning
 ## Overview

 Welcome to my Day 1 of the LLM (Large Language Model) Engineering learning journey!
 In this repository, I will document everything I've learned so far, including the theoretical concepts, tools, and initial implementations related to LLMs and AI applications.
 This is a beginner-friendly guide for anyone who is interested in starting their learning path in LLM engineering.